-1. With the engine off, compress the left-hand (rear) brake lever and set the brake lever lock; then attempt to move the ATV.
-2. If the rear wheels are locked, it is serviceable.
-3. If the rear wheels are not locked, bleed the brake system or replace the pads as necessary.
+1. With the engine off, compress the left-side (rear) brake lever and set the brake lever lock; then attempt to move the ATV.
+If the rear wheels are locked, it is serviceable.
+2. If the rear wheels are not locked, bleed the brake system or replace the pads as necessary.